duckwerks/HiveStream/README.md

 # HiveStream
-A p2p streaming script for cytube
+A p2p streaming script for cytube.